Occasionalism and Empiricism

 (3)

-Also, even if Scripture says that sensation is reliable under certain conditions, and that it is unreliable under other conditions, you must still have a way to discover what kind of condition that you are currently under.
-And if you use sensation to discover what condition you are under in order to determine whether your current sensation is reliable, then this begs the question.
+Also, even if Scripture says that sensations are reliable under certain conditions, and that they are unreliable under other conditions, you must still have a way to discover what kind of condition you are currently under.
+If you use sensations to discover what condition you are under in order to determine whether your current sensations are reliable, then this begs the question.

 — G —